Skip to Main Content

 Try to be patient, open, and understanding.
 Remind them that you are there when they need you.

 One thing you can do to help teens who experience anxiety is by educating yourself.
-The more you know, the better you can understand any warning signs, how to help, and treatment options, if needed.
+The more you know, the better you can understand warning signs, how to help, and treatment options, if needed.

 Having strong and healthy communication between you and your teen goes a long way.
 Giving them a space where they can express their feelings and what they are going through can help you understand how to give them support.